Symptoms of Food Intolerance in Toddlers: A Complete Guide for Parents

 The rise in food intolerances may be linked to genetic predispositions and environmental factors.
 Studies suggest that changes in gut microbiota, dietary habits, and early exposure to processed foods may increase the likelihood of developing food intolerance.

 Understanding the symptoms of food intolerance in toddlers is vital for ensuring their well-being.
-From bloating and diarrhea to behavioral changes and skin issues, these symptoms can significantly impact your toddler’s quality of life.
+From bloating and diarrhoea to behavioural changes and skin issues, these symptoms can significantly impact your toddler’s quality of life.
 By identifying triggers and making appropriate dietary adjustments, parents can help their children thrive.